sausri1/laravel-API-basic-shop/README.md

 <h2 id="docker_start">Start with Docker</h2>

+Install Docker on your system and check that it works for you.

 - copy from deploy to project;
 - in the terminal, in the project folder, write:
     - `docker-compose up -d` (create container);